nianlonggu/MemSum/README.md

 # Update 04-11-2022

-Add additional information on how to call the greedy extract method: both the text and the summary are a list of sentences
+Add additional information on how to call the greedy extract method: both the text and the summary are a list of sentences.

 # Update 18-10-2022